wp-plugins/mainwp-child/readme.txt

 == Changelog ==

+= 0.29.11 =
+* Changes for update to Client Reports Extension
+* Changes for update to Heat Map Extension
+* Changes for update to Maintenance Extension
+* Fixed verbiage for restore popup

 = 0.29.10 =
-* Fixed Admin not accessible with invalid upload directory
+* Fixed: Admin not accessible with invalid upload directory
 * Added new hooks for upcoming extensions

 = 0.29.9 =